puppetlabs/puppet-docs/source/pe/3.2/trouble_regenerate_certs_split.markdown

 3. Delete the agent's SSL directory.
 On \*nix nodes, run `sudo rm -rf /etc/puppetlabs/puppet/ssl/*`.
 On Windows nodes, delete the `$confdir\ssl` directory, using the Administrator confdir.
 [See here for more information on locating the confdir.][confdir]
 4. Re-start the puppet agent service.
 On \*nix nodes, run `sudo puppet resource service pe-puppet ensure=running`.
 On Windows nodes, run the same command (minus `sudo`) with Administrator privileges.

-   Once puppet agent starts, it will automatically generate keys and request a new certificate from the CA puppet master.
+   Once the puppet agent starts, it will automatically generate keys and request a new certificate from the CA puppet master.
 5. If you are not using autosigning, you will need to sign each agent node's certificate request.
 You can do this [with the PE console's request manager][request_manager], or by logging into the CA puppet master server, running `sudo puppet cert list` to see pending requests, and running `sudo puppet cert sign <NAME>` to sign requests.

 Once an agent node's new certificate is signed, it will fetch it automatically within a few minutes and begin a Puppet run.
 After a node has fetched its new certificate and completed a full Puppet run, it will once again appear in orchestration and live management.
 If, after waiting for a short time, you don't see the agent node in live management, use NTP to make sure time is in sync aross your PE deployment.
 On Windows nodes, you may need to log into the node and check the status of the Marionette Collective service --- sometimes it can hang while attempting to stop or restart.

-> At this point, after you have regenerated all agents' certificates:
->
-> * Everything should be back to normal and fully functional under the new CA.
+> Once you have regenerated all agents' certificates, **everything should now be back to normal and fully functional under the new CA**.

 [confdir]: /puppet/3.5/reference/dirs_confdir.html#windows-systems
 [request_manager]: ./console_cert_mgmt.html